 About the President

-An accomplished molecular biologist and academic leader, Wendy Raymond became the 16th president of Haverford College on July 1, 2019.
-Since 2013 she had served as vice president for academic affairs and dean of faculty at Davidson College, where she oversaw a significant reinvestment in faculty positions, research support, and curricular development.
-As Davidson’s chief diversity officer and chaired the Committee on Equal Opportunities in Science and Engineering, a Congressionally-mandated advisory committee to the National Science Foundation, on which she served since 2010.
+Prior to Haverford, Raymond served for six years as vice president for academic affairs and dean of faculty at Davidson College, where she oversaw a significant reinvestment in faculty positions, research support, and curricular development.
+She also served as Davidson’s chief diversity officer and chaired the Committee on Equal Opportunities in Science and Engineering, a Congressionally mandated advisory committee to the National Science Foundation.

 Raymond began her teaching career at Williams College in 1994 as a molecular geneticist with an active research laboratory funded by the National Science Foundation and the National Institutes of Health.
 She was program director of the Howard Hughes Medical Institute’s undergraduate science program at Williams and served as co-director of the Symposia on Diversity in the Sciences at Harvard University, the University of Washington, and the University of Louisiana at Monroe.
 Raymond earned the rank of full professor at Williams and went on to serve as the College’s first associate dean for institutional diversity.

 Raymond is a Phi Beta Kappa graduate of Cornell University, where she experienced the transformative impacts of financial aid, an outstanding liberal arts education, incredible faculty, and lifelong friendships.
 She earned her Ph.D. at Harvard in biochemistry, and completed an American Cancer Society postdoctoral fellowship in genetics at the University of Washington.
 She is married to geologist (and Haverford alumnus) David Backus ’82; they have an adult daughter, Jennifer.
 Raymond hails from Mequon, Wisconsin, near Milwaukee.